Onboard Ranging-based Relative Localization and Stability for Lightweight Aerial Swarms: Simulated Relative Localization

 In this simulation, the relative state between two robots is estimated and compared to the ground-truth relative position and yaw to verify the localization accuracy.

-This simulation is configured with time interval dt=0.01s and maximum moving velocity of 1m/s.
-The settings of the simulation are: input noise deviation of 0.25m/s and 0.01rad/s, and a distance measurement deviation 0.1m.
-The initial estimated states are set to zero, while the ground-truth initial states are set randomly and uniformly in a range of [-3,3]m and [-1,1]rad.
-The parameters of the relative EKF are set to be $\vect{Q}=diag([0.25^2, 0.25^2, 0.4^2, 0.25^2, 0.25^2, 0.4^2])$, $\vect{R}=0.1^2$, and $\vect{P}=diag([10, 10, 0.1])$.
+This simulation is configured with a time interval $dt=0.01s$ and a maximum moving velocity of 1 m/s.
+The settings of the simulation are: input noise deviation of 0.25 m/s and 0.01 rad/s, and a distance measurement deviation 0.1 m.
+The initial estimated states are set to zero, while the ground-truth initial states are set randomly and uniformly in a range of [-3,3] m and [-1,1] rad.
+The parameters of the relative EKF are set to be $\vect{Q}=\mathrm{diag}([0.25^2, 0.25^2, 0.4^2, 0.25^2, 0.25^2, 0.4^2])$, $\vect{R}=0.1^2$, and $\vect{P}=\mathrm{diag}([10, 10, 0.1])$, based on the simulated estimation performance.

-The robots are made to perform random maneuvers at start-up.
-These allow the filter to converge.
-Relative localization results are shown in Fig. \ref{fig:uwb_simXYYaw}, where we can see that the relative position and yaw approximate the ground-truth after random flight.
-As further shown in Fig. \ref{fig:uwb_simErr50}, this localization with random flight initialization is robust to arbitrary unknown initial states of all robots, and the accuracy will keep high after the convergence.
-In addition, the localization is stable even if the velocity and yaw rate are time-varying among all robots.
+Relative localization results are shown in Fig. \ref{fig:uwb_simXYYaw}, where we can see that the relative position and yaw approximate the ground-truth after a random flight.
+The orange line represents the real relative states, while the blue line means the relative states estimated by EKF.
+With 50 different random tests as shown in Fig. \ref{fig:uwb_simErr50}, the average convergence time is 20 seconds.
+Overall, the average convergence time is short, and the localization is accurate for multi-robot control.